marsha-t/42-Piscine/README.md

 Before we go:
 - Please note that my testing files (i.e, the main function) are typically located in a separate file (named main.c)
+- If you spot any mistakes, please let me know!
+- If you have ideas, feedback or even questions, please let me know!